 A variety of learning approaches will be used.
 These will include formal presentations, case studies, problem-solving studies, and small group activities.
 A number of guest speakers from a variety of relevant services will be arranged.

+op contact at the cost of the

 Total Teaching Contact Hours 24 hours

 Total Self-Directed Learning Hours 176 hours

 One semester